 Justin is best known for his work using laser-based optical methods to study single biological molecules.
 He also serves on national and international scientific review bodies, granting agencies and learned societies.

-Andrew Pearson, honorary treasurer and chair of the finance committee
+Andrew Pearson, honorary treasurer and chair of the Finance & Audit Committee

 Andy had a 25-year long career with accountants KPMG in the Midlands, before he left to focus on turning around underperforming businesses.

 He was an external member on the finance and audit sub-committee for 18 months, before becoming a Trustee.

 Andy is also a member of the Remuneration Committee and the Trading Board.

 Saeed is the father of a 21-year-old with complex learning disabilities, autism and epilepsy who attends the TouchBase Pears day centre in Birmingham.
 He has a passion for educating others about autism as well as being involved in numerous Sense campaigns.

 Saeed is an IT consultant specialising in change management associated with large IT projects.
 He’s worked in the utility sector for over 20 years.

 Mark has over 35 years’ experience in all aspects of the property development and portfolio management arenas and has held senior and executive positions with a number of major retailers in the UK and internationally, in China and Russia.

 In 2007, Mark became an executive director of Circle Health and helped build the largest partnership of healthcare professionals in Europe and also led the development and construction of three new award-winning hospitals.
 After a period on NHS acute hospital Trust Boards Mark has also advised other NHS Trust Boards on their large-scale development plans.